ShipEngine/firebase-extensions/extensions/rates/PREINSTALL.md

   });
 ```

-When you configure this extension, you'll need to supply your **ShipEngine API Key**.
+When you configure this extension, you'll need to supply your **ShipEngine API Key** from the [ShipEngine API Management page](https://app.shipengine.com/#/portal/apimanagement).

 #### Additional setup